- Draft Nature Conservation (Wildlife) Regulations 2021

 The remaking of the Regulations has provided an important opportunity to review the workings of the current regulations, explore options for improvements, and consider the scope for accommodating any emerging or future regulatory needs.

 What is happening now?

-Phase 1: Review of Regulations
+Phase 1: Review of existing Regulations 2019 - October 2020

 The review of the regulations has considered the rules we have, how well they are working and how they may need to change to work more effectively.

 We have engaged with industry experts and advocacy groups to seek their advice; examined existing practices for regulatory consistency and identified a range of common-sense improvements.